How Much Do Large Language Models Know about Human Motion? A Case Study in 3D Avatar Control: Results and Analysis

 A detailed analysis of BPQ reveals distinct performance tendencies across different body parts (Table \ref{tab:model_comparison_body_part_labels}).
 When comparing the percentages of averaged results among LLMs and oracle animations, head and torso movements demonstrate relatively smaller deficits, while arm and leg motions exhibit notably larger inaccuracies.
 Among the LLMs, Claude 3.5 Sonnet and GPT-4o consistently achieve higher percentages in the ``Good'' and ``Partially Good'' categories, whereas GPT-3.5-turbo and Llama-3.1-70B show higher frequencies in the ``Bad'' category across all body parts.
-There is a clear hierarchy in agreement levels of BPQ (Table \ref{tab:agreement_body_parts}).
-Legs show the highest agreement, followed by arms, while the head and torso show lower agreement levels.
-Paired body parts (e.g., left and right leg) demonstrate nearly identical agreement scores.
+Furthermore, we find that Gemini 2.5 Pro has limited alignment with nuanced human judgements of body parts.~\footnote{The agreement scores between Gemini 2.5 Pro and human majority votes for body parts remain below 0.8 (Table \ref{tab:agreement_body_parts}), far from the expected near-perfect agreement.}